 - China: hygiene company Hengan International Group; and commercial retail bank Postal Savings Bank of China.

-- Taiwan (Province of China): footwear manufacturer Yue Yuen Industrial Holdings
+- Hong Kong: footwear manufacturer Yue Yuen Industrial Holdings

 - Singapore: multinational banking organization United Overseas Bank; and environmental services company Sustainable Asset Management Solutions.